The Golden Plover Has Arrived

-Steingrimur Eyfjörd, Iceland´s representative at the 52nd Venice Biennale, is one of the foremost of a generation of artists who came to prominence in Iceland during the 1970s.
-His prolific output over the past 25 years draws on his experience not only as artist but as a comic strip author, magazine editor, writer, curator and teacher.
+Steingrimur Eyfjörd is one of the foremost of a generation of artists who came to prominence in Iceland during the 1970s.
+His prolific output over the past 25 years draws on his experience not only as an artist but as a comic strip author, magazine editor, writer, curator and teacher.
 His work employs a wide variety of media, including photography, comic strip, video, painting, sculpture, performance, writing and installation.
 His art may appear equally diverse conceptually: founded on influences as disparate as folk tales, Icelandic sagas, women’s fashion magazines, religion, superstition, critical theory and many other current topics, Eyfjörd’s chains of association intersect at a nodal point of multiple meaning, forming a body of work that is multi-layered and at times perplexing yet always reveals an articulate and unexpected approach to the issues at hand.

 Art historian Elena Filipovic has said of Eyfjörd’s work: ‘Confusion, longing, and frustration are some of Eyfjörd’s underlying subjects but these terms also inevitably describe how one feels in front of his works.
 His investigations of materiality and form can seem absurd or enigmatic and psychologically charged, yet they almost always prompt an awareness of the emotional, physical, and cognitive experience of art.’
 (Steingrimur Eyfjörd, The National Gallery of Iceland, 2006)